PiterWeb/RemoteController/README.md

 ### How to

+First go to the frontend folder and run

+  `$ npm install`<br>
+  `$ npm run build`

-Run the following command on the root directory:
+Now run the following command on the root directory of the main project:

   `$ wails build`

-now go to the build/bin folder and your executable will be there.
+finally go to the build/bin folder and your executable will be there.

 > [!Note]
 > Please note the supported platforms in the table